 The $615 million electrification and modernisation of the Gawler rail line will deliver a faster, cleaner and more reliable service, delivering an electrified network through Adelaide from Gawler to Seaford.

 Once complete the electrified line will support increased capacity and future growth for development along the rail corridor and in northern Adelaide.

-Lendlease has been appointed as the head contractor for the design and construction of the entire line between Adelaide and Gawler.
+Acconia (formerly Lendlease Engineering), has been appointed as the head contractor for the design and construction of the entire line between Adelaide and Gawler.

 Detailed design works commenced in early 2018 for the Adelaide to Salisbury section and will now incorporate the full line to Gawler.

 The project delivery model will adhere to the South Australian Industry Participation Policy which supports local jobs and local contractors.

 A funding agreement has been reached with the Commonwealth Government with the State Government contributing $395 million and the Australian Government - $220 million.